 In another study it was found that carrot seed oil clocked in at a dismal SPF of 1.3.
 Goes to show how much research these people are doing, huh?

 Let’s give them the benefit of the doubt and say that some of their ingredients have some SPF.
 Even if these so called ‘natural SPFs’ were accurate, those with very dark skins are estimated to have an inbuilt SPF of up to 13.4 as compared to those with light skin.
 This means that these ingredients (and the end products) probably offer you no more protection than someone with a deep skin tone has.
 And those people still get skin cancer!

 Sunscreens of SPF 30+ are recommended to gain significant protection.
 And boy do these recipes not fit the bill.
 Over on Realize Beauty they tested the actual SPFs of some of these formulas, and they’re about as bad as you could expect from something made in your kitchen, ranging from 7-12.

 No good sunscreen will let you tan but not burn

 I don’t care what you have to say, there is no such thing as a safe tan unless it’s from a bottle.
 If you’re tanning, you’re getting UVA damage which causes DNA mutation and thus skin cancer and free radical damage.
 Claims that their sunscreens help them to tan slowly and safely are completely misguided.
 If you’re getting a high enough broad-spectrum protection to stop UV damage, you won’t be tanning either.

 While the sunscreen might stop you from burning if it uses an ingredient like titanium dioxide that only blocks UVB and lets in UVA, this won’t give you the protection you need.
 UVA damage is just as bad and is thought to be the cause of many if not most skin cancers.
-So I’m sorry but no good store bought sunscreen will let you tan, and that theirs’ does is a testament to its inefficiency.
+No good store bought sunscreen will let you tan, and that theirs’ does is a testament to its inefficiency.

 SPFs cannot be added together